VK-246/JS_Fundamentals/README.md

 ### 📖 Topics Covered

+### 1 Variables in JS
+  - using let, const and var.
+  - var creates variables accessible to entire document, so use is not recommended as value can be changed from anywhere.
+  - let and const are block/functional scoped.
+  - JS is runtime languagee, no explicit declaration of data types needed.

 #### 25 JavaScript Execution Behind the Scenes
 - Understanding the execution process:
   - 🌍 **Global Execution Context**